tushars69/RAG-Based-Technical-Documentation-Assistant/README.md

 * **Local Vector Database:** ChromaDB implementation using localized ONNX embeddings for fast, private document retrieval.

 ### Advanced Pipeline Additions
-* **Hallucination Checker:** A post-generation verification node that cross-references the LLM's answer with the source documents.
-If a hallucination is detected, it triggers a strict regeneration.
+* **Hallucination Checker:** A post-generation verification node cross-references the LLM's answer with the source documents.
+If a hallucination is detected, it triggers a strict, mandatory-citation regeneration.
 * **Tavily Web Search Fallback:** If the local document corpus fails to answer the question after multiple retries, the system seamlessly falls back to a web search.
-* **Conversation Memory:** Context-aware query analysis that resolves pronouns and maintains technical context across multi-turn sessions.
+* **Contextual Memory (Entity Resolution):** The query analyzer aggressively resolves pronouns and abstract references from previous conversational turns to maintain precise technical context.
-* **Streamlit Interactive UI:** A custom frontend that visualizes the pipeline's internal state (retries, web search usage, hallucination flags).
+* **Streamlit Interactive UI:** A custom frontend featuring real-time
+* **One-click Chat Log Exports** allowing users to download their entire session history as a formatted `.txt` file.

 ---